Redocly/developer-portal-starter/developer-portal/partners-onboarding-faq.md

     *   Also need to collect legal registered business name if it’s different than their customer facing “doing-business-as” name
 *   URL  (must use https://)
 *   Business Country of Registration
-*   Store **owner** or **admin** login credentials for the Seller’s BigCommerce or WooCommerce account.
+*   Store **owner** or **admin** login credentials for the Seller’s

+BigCommerce or WooCommerce account.
 Partner should ask the store owner to create an account with** owner or admin** permissions before starting onboarding on behalf of the seller.
 This step is very important and has to be done within the same onboarding session.

 **What if the seller has multiple businesses/stores to onboard?**

 There can be multiple stores created under a single organization.
 The first time you create a new Organization, it will ask you to also create a new store.
 Each subsequent store can then be onboarded under the existing Organization by going to the top right drop-down of the Dashboard at [fast.co/business/dash/home](https://fast.co/business/dash/home) and selecting “Create New App/Store” and following the steps in the UI.

-## Required info to prepare for Full Onboarding
+## Required info to prepare for full onboarding

 *   All of the info listed above for Partial Onboarding, plus
 *   Tax ID for the seller’s registered business (EIN for US, CRN for UK, ABN for AUS, etc)